Ever wondered how you can implement contextual help that meets customers right at their point of need?

 Proactively assist and guide users with onboarding checklists

 The period after a user signs up can be very confusing.
 What do they do first?
-Where do they begin to get value out of the product?
+Where do they start to derive value from the product?
 These are the questions that can be answered with a checklist.

 You can always make your checklists more contextual by matching the actions on the list to the JTBDs of different user personas.
 This will ensure each user receives a personalized checklist for their needs.